Robpol86/robpol86.com/docs/posts/2022/2022-12-23-nighthawk-m1.md

 [Netgear Nighthawk M1](https://www.netgear.com/home/mobile-wifi/hotspots/mr1100/) is easy to root, supports USB and microSD cards for storage (with a caveat that this is disabled when USB tethering is enabled), has a lot more RAM (relatively speaking), and works fine with [Google Fi](https://fi.google.com/about).
-At the time of writing I had my M1 on the latest firmware, which is `NTG9X50C_12.06.39.00` (since my SKU is for AT&T but is unlocked and also works with T-Mobile bands).
+At the time of writing I had my M1 on the latest firmware, which is `NTG9X50C_12.06.39.00` (my SKU is for AT&T but is unlocked and also works with T-Mobile bands).

 ## Telnet and Root